phbernardes/fastapi-django/README.md

 # Conclusion

-The objective of this tutorial is to show you how to use FastAPI with Django.
+We developed an API and you can access the swagger (http://127.0.0.1:8000/docs) and Django admin (http://127.0.0.1:8000/django/admin).

 FastAPI provides better performance than Django REST Framework, enforces type hints in the code and has minimal boilerplate code.
 Django ORM is a great choice for abstracting database operations and managing database migrations.

 ## Async